-MINPAKU Sustainable Development Humanities Research Based on the Info-Forum Archives of Human Culture Multidisciplinary Collaborative Projects ◆ Interdisciplinary and Integrated Studies on Local Cultures: Aiming for the Emergence of Novel Communities REKIHAKU [lead institute], MINPAKU [lead institute], NIJL, NINJAL, RIHN Many local communities today are in a critical situation due to frequent disasters and changes within and outside the community.
+MINPAKU Sustainable Development Humanities Research Based on the Info-Forum Archives of Human Culture Multidisciplinary Collaborative Projects These are projects in which NIHU's institutes take on a central role while collaborating with other NIHU's institutes as well as universities and other external institutes, working with research themes that cut across different fields.
+There is a collaboration with Japanese and overseas research institutes and researchers in diverse fields such as the humanities, information science, conservation science, and environmental studies, as well as with local communities, to engage in interdisciplinary research that transcends the boundaries of specializations.
+Interdisciplinary and Integrated Studies on Local Cultures: Aiming for the Emergence of Novel Communities REKIHAKU [lead institute], MINPAKU [lead institute], NIJL, NINJAL, RIHN Many local communities today are in a critical situation due to frequent disasters and changes within and outside the community.
 While inheriting existing traditional culture, there is a need for social emergence through new bearers and the culture that is renewed there.
-In this research, the aim is to actively participate in social and cultural emergence by investigating how a society can be truly sustainable and diverse from cross-cutting perspectives such as conservation science, anthropology, folklore, history, ecology, and linguistics, incorporating traditional culture that is replete with local wisdom and history. ◆ Object-based Research of Nature-human Interactions up to the Anthropocene RIHN [lead institute], REKIHAKU Humanity living in nature have made use of a wide variety of resources from the environment.
+In this research, the aim is to actively participate in social and cultural emergence by investigating how a society can be truly sustainable and diverse from cross-cutting perspectives such as conservation science, anthropology, folklore, history, ecology, and linguistics, incorporating traditional culture that is replete with local wisdom and history. ◆Object-based Research of Nature-human Interactions up to the Anthropocene RIHN [lead institute], REKIHAKU Humanity living in nature have made use of a wide variety of resources from the environment.
 The goal of this project is to study the relationship between nature and people along temporal and spatial axes by analyzing the concentrations and isotope ratios of elements contained in the human body and substances, and to clarify the changes in human resource usage that lead to modern global environmental problems from the perspective of material culture.
-In addition to conducting collaborative research with the National Museum of Ethnology on the ancient Andes, the academic collaboration will be done also with universities and research institutes inside and outside NIHU. ◆ Expansion Studies of Synthetic Bibliology NIJL [lead institute], REKIHAKU, NINJAL The main target is the Edo period and earlier books, and each unit has a common flow of "fragmentation of information into units of lexical level and character composition" to "reconstruction as value-added data," with the aim of contributing to society today and graduate school classes through the research results, and at the same time innovate at the meta-level of expanding research methods and areas themselves while incorporating Al technology as appropriate.
+In addition to conducting collaborative research with the National Museum of Ethnology on the ancient Andes, the academic collaboration will be done also with universities and research institutes inside and outside NIHU. ◆ Expansion Studies of Synthetic Bibliology NIJL [lead institute], REKIHAKU, NINJAL The main target is the Edo period and earlier books, and each unit has a common flow of "fragmentation of information into units of lexical level and character composition" to "reconstruction as value-added data," with the aim of contributing to society today and graduate school classes through the research results, and at the same time innovate at the meta-level of expanding research methods and areas themselves while incorporating AI technology as appropriate.
 By allowing open access also to failed attempts, this becomes a kind of testing ground for knowledge in the humanities, which invites future breakthroughs.
 NIHU Research Projects Network-based Projects These are projects in which NIHU's institutes play a central role in forming a network with universities and other research institutes in Japan and overseas as well as implementing issues that are important to Japan and the world.
 Through the establishment of the NIHU Global Area Studies Program and the Inter-University Research Institute Network Project to Preserve and Succeed Historical and Cultural Resources, efforts are being made in research to solve problems from various research field.